Sunday December 22nd, 2024 5:05PM

 Vulcan’s community benefits development agreement highlighted:

-• The conservation area
+• A roughly 200-acre conservation and recreation area

 • A payment to Jackson County of $500,000 for use of parks and open space